Kiali Chatbot

 - Kiali executes those tool calls against Kiali/Kubernetes/Prometheus/tracing backends and returns the final answer, including optional UI navigation actions and documentation citations.

-For configuration keys (enable/disable, providers/models, store), see the chat_ai section in the Kiali CR spec.
+For configuration keys (enable/disable, tool filters, providers/models, store), see the chat_ai section in the Kiali CR spec.

 Tool schemas (inputs/outputs)